 But are we getting ahead of ourselves?
 We’ve already determined that Jack should not take money out of his emergency fund, so how is he going to pay for it?

 This is where Jack needs to be brave, while sticking to his financially responsible ways.
 Jack is debt free, and should fight to stay that way.
 But we should never be so entrenched in a concept that we make poor choices.
-If Jack gets a zero percent credit card, he can put the purchases on the card, and then pay it back with the same $500 per month he would have been saving.
+The U.S. Bank Visa Platinum credit card, for example, offers 20 months of zero percent interest.
+Jack can put the purchases on that card, and then pay it back with the same $500 per month he would have been saving.
 Since both methods achieve the exact same result, the financially savvy thing to do is to gain from the benefit of amortization by making the purchase now.
 Indeed, putting the purchases on the card will add 20 months of on-time payments to Jack’s credit history, potentially giving him a higher credit score and lower mortgage interest rate should he ever decide to move.

 What are your thoughts?
 Do you agree with me that Jack should allow himself this treat, or do you think a $10,000 splurge can never be justified, especially if it involves putting the purchase on a credit card?
 Let me know in the comments.